Skip to main content

 What we're checking for:

-• Structural damage - sagging areas, rotted wood, corroded metal panels that have rusted through
+• Structural damage: sagging areas, rotted wood, corroded metal panels that have rusted through

-• Ponding areas - those low spots where water just sits there for days after it rains
+• Ponding areas: those low spots where water just sits there for days after it rains

 Sometimes we only need minor deck repairs before installing your new roof.
 Cool, easy project.
 Other times?
 The deck needs major work.
 Or complete replacement.
 Nobody likes finding that out, but better to discover it during our inspection than three months after we've installed a new membrane over rotting decking.